 Direct access to unsuspecting children via e-mail, instant messaging, social networking sites, and chat rooms simplifies the sexual predator’s efforts to contact and groom children.
 Additionally, some teens are placing themselves at risk and willingly talk about sexual matters with online acquaintances.

 "Predators are hiding behind the anonymity of the Internet to target kid, to entice kids online–to try to persuade them to meet them in the physical world."

-—Ernie Allen, President & CEO, National Center for Missing and Exploited Children
+—Ernie Allen, former President & CEO, National Center for Missing and Exploited Children